Nancy Weatherly Sharp

-Nancy Weatherly Sharp was an American academic and an author.
+Nancy Weatherly Sharp was an American academic and author.
 She was an associate dean for graduate and professional studies as well as a professor of newspaper journalism at Syracuse University.

 Sharp is most known for her work in the fields of communication and journalism.
 Among her authored works are her publications in academic journals, including American Behavioral Scientist as well as books such as Faculty Women in Journalism and Mass Communications: Problems and Progress and Communications Research: The Challenge of the Information Age.
 Additionally, she held the distinction of being Syracuse University's inaugural female mace bearer.

 Early life and education

 Sharp was born in Illinois and raised in Missouri.
 She studied journalism at the University of Missouri where she graduated first in her class.

 Career

 Sharp began her career as a writer and journalist.
 From 1958 to the early 1970s she was a reporter for the Columbia Missourian, researcher and writer for the Missouri Historical Review, and was a feature writer and reporter for the Hayward Review (California), the Oakland Review (California), and the Syracuse Herald Journal.
 In 1965, while serving as the Washington correspondent for the Oakland (CA) Tribune, she wrote stories about Secretary of State, Dean Rusk and Secretary of Defense, Robert McNamara.
 In the early 1970s, she joined the faculty of the Newhouse School as a professor of newspaper journalism, as one of its initial female hires.
 She later assumed the role of the school's inaugural assistant dean for graduate and professional studies.
 From 2004 to 2017, she held the position of Syracuse University's mace bearer.